HomeMorphological AnalysisProject ListReference ListDownload ListTutorialAbout ZwickyMA/CasperWicked ProblemsContactCredits-Links-Legal |

 Morphological analysis, including the process of "cross-consistency assessment", is based on the fundamental scientific method of alternating between analysis and synthesis.
 For this reason, it can be trusted as a useful, non-quantified method for investigating problem complexes, which cannot be treated by formal mathematical methods, causal modeling and simulation.

-Furthermore, both the morphological field itself, and the assessments put into the cross-consistency matrix, represent a fairly clear "audit trail", which makes the judgemental processes inherent in MA relatively traceable, and - in a certain sense - even reproducible.
+Finally, both the morphological field itself, and the assessments put into the cross-consistency matrix, represent a fairly clear "audit trail", which makes the judgmental processes inherent in GMA relatively traceable, and - in a certain sense - even reproducible.
 We have run trials in which identical morphological fields were presented to different groups for cross-consistency assessment.
 Comparing the results, and bringing the groups together to discuss diverging assessments, helps us to better understand the nature of the policy issues involved, and also tell us something about the effects of group composition on the assessments.

 REFERENCES AND FURTHER READING